 We have only one Earth.
-Today, the 7.6bn people on it are using more of its resources than it can provide.
+Today, the 7.8 billion people on it are using more of its resources than it can provide.
 Every new person is a new consumer, adding to that demand.
-There are many steps we must take to make our consumption sustainable - adding fewer new consumers is one of them.
+Some of us take far more than others and there are many steps we must take to make our consumption sustainable - adding fewer new consumers everywhere is one of them.

 “Anyone who believes in indefinite growth of anything physical on a physically finite planet is either a madman or an economist.”

 Everyone understands that many of the Earth's resources are finite.
 We are currently completely reliant on fossil fuels, iron and other metals, minerals and even such basic commodities as sand to keep the modern world ticking over.
 Adding more consumers makes those resources run out faster.

 The Earth also provides for our needs with renewable resources, such as timber, clean water and air, healthy soils and wild fish consumed for food.
 However, our demands are so great that according to the Global Footprin Network, we are now using those resources at almost twice the rate that the Earth can renew them.
 That rate has increased continually since the 1970s and, unless thing change, we will require three Earths to supply our needs by 2050.

 Some people believe that greater efficiencies in the use of resources mean we will use less of them.
 There is no evidence to support that, however.
 A study by the Massachussets Institute of Technology in 2017 evaluated the use of raw materials such as crude oil and silicon, and found that greater efficiencies led to price reductions, making commodities more affordable and, increasing their demand and usage.
 They investigated more than 60 materials, and found that only in six was consumption decreasing.